writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 We're excited to announce the dates for our next conference:
 **Write the Docs {{ city }} {{ year }} will be on {{ date.short }}**

-We are planning to do a **hybrid event** this year, which means the in-person part of the conference will be returning.
+We will be running a **hybrid event** this year, with our online event joining a return to the in-person part of the conference.
-We are still in the planning phases for how to handle this safely, and would love your `feedback <mailto:portland@writethedocs.org>`_ on how we should progress.
+We are still in the planning phase for how to handle this safely, and would love your `feedback <mailto:portland@writethedocs.org>`_ on how we should progress.

-..
-TODO: Add link to survey?

 It's been a rough year for a lot of us, but we're hoping that by next spring things will be looking a lot safer for us to gather.